kcm2/ab/references/angelbeatsanime.rst

 Episode 5
 -----------

-first shot of kanade in class
+* The first shot is of Kanade in class.
 * Yuri mentions that tests are coming up, and plans to sabotage Kanade's tests.
-* Yuri says "if she has a human soul just like us, her fall from grace will deal her an effective emotional blow" (dub version is better).
+* Yuri says "if she has a human soul just like us, her fall from grace will deal her an effective emotional blow" [#E5-1]_.
 * Yuri plans to sabotage the tests.
 * Yuri and a few SSS members are in the classroom, discussing the plans.
-* Kanade and Otonashi talk together, and he learns her name.
+* Kanade and Otonashi talk together, and he learns her name [#E5-2]_.
 * Between the tests, Kanade studies and revises.
 * The SSS have a lunch break, and they discuss that the plans are going well for the testing period.
-* [Time skip to after the testing period has ended.]
+* **Time skip** to after the testing period has ended.
 * Kanade exists a room in the staff office on the 1st floor.
 * Kanade walks past Otonashi, he notices she looks upset and he asks if everything is ok.
 She says it is.
 * The next day, Yuri says a rumour is spreading that Kanade got 0s in her tests.